pedalv/.NetApp/WebService/README.md

 # WebService
+- Introduction about WebServices (or WS)
+- Creating a simple project with Windows Communication Foundation (or WCF)
+>  WCF services written in C# running on .NET platforms
+- Basic concepts about OO relater with WebServices (or WS)
+- Introduction about Windows Communication Foundation (or WCF)

+# What are Web Services?
 - A web service is a software system designed to support interoperable machine-to-machine interaction over a network.

-# What are Web Services?
 - The term "web service" describes a standardized way of integrating web-based applications using the XML, SOAP, WSDL and UDDI open standards over an Internet Protocol backbone.
 - XML is the data format used to contain the data and provide metadata around it,
 - SOAP is used to transfer the data,